Contact Us

 Introduction

-Advanced Secure Networks can support a wide array of applications, from secure government communications to financial transactions and critical infrastructure protection.
+Entanglement-based Quantum Networks can support a wide array of applications, from secure government communications to financial transactions and critical infrastructure protection.
 In an evolving threat landscape, these networks are robust protection from sophisticated computational attacks now, and into the future when quantum computers are capable of breaking the security schemes we rely on today.
-Entanglement-based Advanced Secure Networks utilize principles of quantum mechanics to secure communication channels with provable security and eavesdropper detection.
+Entanglement-based Quantum Networks utilize principles of quantum mechanics to secure communication channels with provable security and eavesdropper detection.

-Orchestration and configuration of Advanced Secure Networks is more complex than the classical networks we currently use for communications and transactions, but this complexity can be managed through principles originally developed for efficiently and effectively operating classical networks.
-In this white paper, we’ll focus on relevant management principles of classical network orchestration and the orchestration of Advanced Secure Networks, and also highlight how these systems differ and what the future holds for entanglement-based networks.
+Orchestration and configuration of Quantum Networks is more complex than the classical networks we currently use for communications and transactions, but this complexity can be managed through principles originally developed for efficiently and effectively operating classical networks.
+In this white paper, we’ll focus on relevant management principles of classical network orchestration on the orchestration of Quantum Networks, and also highlight how these systems differ and what the future holds for entanglement-based networks.

 Entanglement-based Network Orchestration